-- 1. Does the implantologist have three years of graduate training in placing implants?
-Or did the implantologist learn how to do implants at a weekend course? - Does the implantologist use the highest quality, most reliable and most researched implants?
+- 1. Does the implantologist have three years of graduate training in placing implants, and teach at a Nova Southeastern College of Dentistry implant course?
+Or did the implantologist learn how to do implants at a weekend course? - 2.
+Does the implantologist use the highest quality, most reliable and most researched implants?
 Or does the implantologist use cheaper knock-offs? - 3.
 Does the implantologist use low radiation, three-dimensional X-ray scans to plan the implant treatment?
 (See below.)
 Or does the implantologist just use conventional X-rays which often fail to show critical anatomy? - 4.
 Does the implantologist use state-of-the-art, computer-guided dental implant placement technology, such as the Navident?
 (See page 49.)